sethteo/tp/docs/DeveloperGuide.md

 **Aspect: How to ensure that the meeting timing does not clash with any other meetings:**

 * When a new meeting is added or edited, check if the meeting timing clashes with any other meetings.
-    * Pros: Easy to implement.
+    * Pros:
+      * Prevents scheduling conflicts.
+      * Prevents confusion for the financial advisor.
+    * Cons:
-    * Cons: Additional check required when adding/editing meetings.
+      * Additional check required when adding/editing meetings.
+      * Difficult to implement due to having to check against meetings that all other clients have.

-### 2.Shorten command words to improve user experience
+### 2. Shorten command words to improve user experience

 Currently, the command words are quite long and may be difficult to remember.
-In the future, we hope to shorten the command words to improve the user experience to optimise the user experience for financial advisors who are comfortable with typing and using CLI apps.
+In the future, we hope to shorten the command words to improve the user experience to optimise the user experience for financial advisors who are comfortable with CLI apps.

 To implement this, the command words in the different `Command` classes will have to be updated to shorter